QuantEcon/lecture-source-py/source/rst/arellano.rst

         ('def_y', float64[:])
     ]

+    # Define utility function
     @jit(nopython=True)
     def u(c, γ):
         return c**(1-γ)/(1-γ)

 We then define our ``jitclass`` that will store various parameters and contain the code that can apply the Bellman operators and determine the savings policy given prices and value functions

 .. code-block:: python3

     @jitclass(arellano_data)
-    class Arellano_Economy(object):
+    class Arellano_Economy:
         """
         Arellano 2008 deals with a small open economy whose government invests in foreign assets in order to smooth the consumption of